Timehash: Hierarchical Time Indexing for Efficient Business Hours Search: Experimental Evaluation

 \subsection{Ablation Study}

-We validate the five-level hierarchy design by systematically removing individual levels and measuring the impact on average key count and precision.
-Table~\ref{tab:ablation} reports the results, computed exhaustively over all possible start/end time combinations at one-minute granularity.
-Note that the average key counts here are lower than the per-document averages in Table~\ref{tab:index-size}, because the exhaustive enumeration weights all range lengths equally, whereas real business data is skewed toward longer operating hours (8--12 hours).
+Table~\ref{tab:ablation} validates the five-level hierarchy design by systematically removing individual levels and measuring the impact on average key count, computed exhaustively over all possible start/end time combinations at one-minute granularity.
+Note that these exhaustive averages (5.8 keys/range) are lower than the per-document averages in Table~\ref{tab:index-size} (9.6 terms/doc), because the exhaustive enumeration weights all range lengths equally, whereas real business data is skewed toward longer operating hours (8--12 hours).

-Removing coarse levels (4h, 1h) causes the largest increase in key count, as long contiguous ranges can no longer be covered by single keys.
-Removing the 1-minute level reduces key count slightly but sacrifices precision, since boundary minutes cannot be exactly represented.
-The 3-level and 4-level alternatives produce significantly more keys without precision benefits, while adding a 6th level (30-minute) provides no improvement over the 5-level design, confirming that our hierarchy achieves the optimal tradeoff.
+Removing coarse levels (4h, 1h) causes the largest key count increase, as long contiguous ranges can no longer be covered by single keys.
+Removing the 4-hour level alone increases key count by 51\%, since 8--12 hour businesses that previously needed 2--3 interior keys now need many more 1-hour keys.
+Removing the 1-minute level reduces key count by 12\% but sacrifices precision, since boundary minutes not aligned to 5-minute multiples cannot be exactly represented (affecting $\sim$0.8\% of POI boundaries).
+The 3-level alternative (4h, 1h, 1m) produces 214\% more keys due to missing intermediate levels, confirming that intermediate granularities are essential for efficient boundary handling.
+Adding a 6th level (30m) provides only 5\% improvement over the 5-level design, confirming that our five-level hierarchy achieves the optimal tradeoff between compactness and precision for the business hours domain.